mikedr/SpringMVC/README.md

 3. Add support for Spring component scanning
 4. Add support for conversion, format and validation
 5. Configure Spring MVC View Resolver

+## Creating a Spring Home Controller and View

+1. Create a controller
+Annotate a class with @Controller

+2. Define a controller method

+3. Add request mapping to controller method
+Annotate a class with @RequestMapping("/")

+4. Return view name
+5. Develop view page